Information assurance vulnerability alert

+These selected vulnerabilities are relevant to the mandated baseline, or minimum configuration, of all hosts residing on the Global Information Grid.
+US-CERT analyzes each vulnerability and determines if it is necessary or beneficial to the Department of Defense to release it as an IAVA.
+Implementation of IAVA policy is intended to ensure that DoD components take appropriate mitigating actions against vulnerabilities to avoid serious compromises to DoD computer system assets that could degrade mission performance.

+The IAVA program was established by a DoD policy memorandum in 1999.
+Since then, the DoD has generally transitioned from the term information assurance to cybersecurity.

 US-CERT is managed by National Cybersecurity and Communications Integration Center (NCCIC), which is part of Cybersecurity and Infrastructure Security Agency (CISA), within the U.S. Department of Homeland Security (DHS).
-CISA, which includes the National Cybersecurity and Communications Integration Center (NCCIC) realigned its organizational structure in 2017, integrating like functions previously performed independently by the U.S. Computer Emergency Readiness Team (US-CERT) and the Industrial Control Systems Cyber Emergency Response Team (ICS-CERT).
+CISA, which includes the NCCIC, realigned its organizational structure in 2017, integrating like functions previously performed independently by US-CERT and the Industrial Control Systems Cyber Emergency Response Team (ICS-CERT).

-These selected vulnerabilities are the mandated baseline, or minimum configuration of all hosts residing on the GIG.
-US-CERT analyzes each vulnerability and determines if it is necessary or beneficial to the Department of Defense to release it as an IAVA.
-Implementation of IAVA policy will help ensure that DoD Components take appropriate mitigating actions against vulnerabilities to avoid serious compromises to DoD computer system assets that would potentially degrade mission performance.

-Information assurance vulnerability management (IAVM) program
+Information Assurance Vulnerability Management (IAVM) program

 The combatant commands, services, agencies and field activities are required to implement vulnerability notifications in the form of alerts, bulletins, and technical advisories.
-USCYBERCOM has the authority to direct corrective actions, which may ultimately include disconnection of any enclave, or affected system on the enclave, not in compliance with the IAVA program directives and vulnerability response measures (i.e. communication tasking orders or messages).
-USCYBERCOM will coordinate with all affected organizations to determine operational impact to the DoD before instituting a disconnection.
+United States Cyber Command (USCYBERCOM) has the authority to direct corrective actions, which may ultimately include disconnection of any enclave, or affected system on the enclave, not in compliance with the IAVA program directives and vulnerability response measures (i.e. communication tasking orders or messages).
+USCYBERCOM coordinates with all affected organizations to determine operational impact to the DoD before instituting a disconnection.

+Identifiers for vulnerabilities in the IAVA program can be mapped to the identifiers in the Common Vulnerabilities and Exposures (CVE) system.